 For many of us, style is just as fulfilling as subject-matter, and many of us read for the sheer pleasure we get from the use of language alone.

-Many people derive no such pleasure from style, and that’s fine.
-These are the people for whom Top Gun and The Da Vinci Code are models of storytelling.
-These are the the people who admonish us to “ruthlessly cut” and “slay your darlings” — who may very well slay you if, for instance, you end a chapter with a character falling asleep.
+Many people derive no such pleasure from style, and I am not here to call into question personal preferences — those for whom Top Gun and The Da Vinci Code represent the pinnacle of the art of literature and storytelling — except perhaps to say that these are the the people who admonish us to “ruthlessly cut” and “slay your darlings” — who may very well slay you if, for instance, you end a chapter with a character falling asleep.

 Yet there’s plenty of room for different tastes in literature.
 I love Jean Valjean and the plot of Les Miserables.
 You may find Les Miserables too discursive and loosely plotted, and Jean Valjean too shadowy.
 There’s still a market for you, and there’s still a market for me.